A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Introduction

 We work over an algebraically closed field $k$ of characteristic $0$.
 Unless stated otherwise, all (derived) stacks are locally Noetherian and quasi-separated over $k$.
 For a stack $\X$ over $k$, we write $\X(k)$ for the set of $k$-valued points of $\X$.
 We denote by $\X^{\mathrm{cl}}$ its classical truncation.
 A stack is called \textit{QCA} if it is quasi-compact with affine geometric stabilizer groups.

 For a scheme $Y$ with an action of an algebraic group $G$, we write $Y/G$ for the associated quotient stack.
 We also use the notion of good moduli spaces of stacks, see~\cite{MR3237451} (and also~\cite{ahlqvist2023good} for derived stacks).
+For a point $y\in Y$, we denote by $\widehat{Y}_y:=\Spec \widehat{\mathcal{O}}_{Y, y}$, where $\widehat{\mathcal{O}}_{Y, y}$ is the formal completion at the maximal ideal.

 For a morphism of derived stacks $f\colon \X \to \Y$, let $\mathbb{L}_{f}$ and $\mathbb{T}_{f}$ denote the $f$-relative cotangent and tangent complexes.
 The morphism $f$ is called \textit{quasi-smooth} if $\mathbb{L}_{f}$ is perfect of cohomological amplitude $[-1, 1]$.
 When $\Y=\Spec k$, we write $\mathbb{L}_{\X}=\mathbb{L}_{f}$ and $\mathbb{T}_{\X}=\mathbb{T}_f$.
 A derived stack $\X$ over $k$ is \textit{quasi-smooth} if $\X \to \Spec k$ is quasi-smooth.
 For $m \ge 0$, its $m$-shifted cotangent stack is